dmarks2/liferay-plugin-intellij/documentation/scss_files.md

 Frontend Token Definition support
 ---------------------------------

-To customize your theme Liferay offers you to define style books using a `frontend-token-definition.json` file.
+To customize your theme, Liferay offers you to define style books using a `frontend-token-definition.json` file.

 This plugin provides a JSON schema for that file, so that code completion and validation is available.